Info for Prospective Students

 - Outlining these and other conduct agreements in the #URCommitment pledge

-For the safety and well-being of our students, faculty, and staff, we will continue offering instruction remotely for all programs in the fall semester.
+For the safety and well-being of our students, faculty, and staff, we will continue offering instruction remotely for all programs in the spring semester.
 Lab and clinical coursework will be held in-person, in small numbers and with appropriate preventive measures and physical distancing.

 Since our founding, the School of Nursing has been a pioneering force in the science and practice of nursing.
 Today, we remain committed to leveraging technology to redefine and transform nursing education.
 While other institutions struggle to reimagine their classrooms and transition their instruction methods in response to this public health crisis, we are poised to continue providing the adaptive, innovative education we always have.